 It’s been a little over a year since I started working for Treehouse, which meant giving up the office lifestyle.
 My previous experience working remotely was relegated to a few snow days stuck in southern Delaware and days before holidays.
+Here’s what I’ve learned so far to keep me happy outside of an office.

 It's sort of a nod to my days working in government, but I firmly believe that work should be kept separate from anything else you do on a computer.
 I might close one laptop at the end of the work day and immediately open another, but the perception that I'm leaving work for the day helps.
 I don't have any work related development environments set up on my ‘home’ computer (my macbook air), so the temptation to just do one more thing isn't there.
 There are some exceptions, like traveling.
 Lugging around both my macbook pro and my air seemed ridiculous when I moved from DC to Seattle, stopping on vacation for the weekend in Vegas.
 I usually only take my pro with me when traveling because light travel superceeds other priorities for me.